-OKLAHOMA CITY (KFOR/KXAN) — Many homes across the country are keeping their faucets running to prevent pipes from freezing, but what happens if you fail to prevent them from locking up?
+OKLAHOMA CITY (KFOR/KXAN) — People do all they can to drip faucets and prevent pipes from freezing, but what happens if you fail to prevent them from locking up?

 Plumbers say there are some things you can try to fix the issue, but even for them, pinpointing and addressing the freeze is difficult.

 “I’ve gotten the most frozen pipe calls I’ve ever had, and I’ve been plumbing for 27 years,” said Jason Walmsley, with Trinity Plumbing in Oklahoma City.
 “I’ve never seen it like this.”